thakkaryash94/gatsby-github-personal-website/README.md

 When you host your personal website's code on GitHub, you get the support of free hosting through GitHub Pages.

 GitHub Pages support jekyll projects out of the box.
-Our project is in JavaScript, that's why we have to do follow certain steps to host our personal website.
+Our project is in JavaScript, that's why we have to follow certain steps to host our personal website.

 To host our website on GitHub, we need to create a new branch name `gh-pages` and change GitHub Pages source to `gh-pages`.
 You can read out it in details [here](https://help.github.com/en/articles/configuring-a-publishing-source-for-github-pages).
 Now follow below steps to publish your personal website.